 This may be indicated by a sharp temperature drop on your chart, which is due to the fact that pregnancy onset is associated with estrogen release, which lowers the BBT.

-The onset of pregnancy sometimes manifests itself through a triphasic pattern on your chart, i.e., there is a third temperature level shown.
+Basal body temperature after conception may result in a triphasic pattern on your BBT graph, i.e., there is a third temperature level shown.

 This situation is the result of additional progesterone produced by a pregnant woman’s body.

 You shouldn’t rely on these signs completely.
-Sometimes, they can be wrong.
+Sometimes, basal temp when pregnant can be inaccurate and unpredictable in nature.
 To be on the safe side, take a home pregnancy test.

-The perfect BBT chart: what does it look like?
+The perfect basal body temperature chart: what does BBT chart look like?

-The menstrual cycle consists of two phases (one taking place before ovulation and the other after), which is why the normal basal body temperature (BBT) chart is biphasic, looking like a bird flying upwards.
+A typical basal body temperature chart shows the changes in your BBT day to day.
+The menstrual cycle consists of two phases (one taking place before ovulation and the other after), which is why the normal basal body temperature chart is biphasic, looking like a bird flying upwards.

 It shows the temperature drops before ovulation and before menstruation (if pregnancy hasn’t occurred).